CRG Research Initiative Event + CRG Symposium

 Welcome & Introductions

-- Angana P. Chatterji, Founding Chair, Political Conflict, Gender, and People’s Rights Initiative, Center for Race and Gender.
-UC Berkeley
+- Angana P. Chatterji, Founding Chair, Political Conflict, Gender, and People’s Rights Initiative, Center for Race and Gender, and Research Anthropologist, UC Berkeley

 - Leti Volpp, Director, Center for Race and Gender, UC Berkeley, and Robert D. and Leslie Kay Raven Professor of Law in Access to Justice, UC Berkeley School of Law